luxonis/depthai-docs-website/source/pages/faq.rst

 If the depth results for close-in objects look weird, this is likely because they are below the minimum depth-perception distance of DepthAI/OAK-D.

-For DepthAI Onboard Cameras (OAK-D-PCBA) and OAK-D, the standard-settings minimum depth is around 70cm.
+For OAK-D, the standard-settings minimum depth is around 70cm.

 This can be cut in 1/2 and 1/4 with the following options: